If you plan to implement a migration to Magento 2, we guess you have requested and received several quotations from Magento development companies.

-In this blog post, we will reveal these “materials” with estimated costs so that you can have a good financial preparation for your Magento 1 to 2 migration project.
-Let’s figure out now!
+In this blog post, we will reveal these “materials” with estimated costs so that you can have good financial preparation for your Magento 1 to 2 migration project.
+Let’s figure it out now!

 To begin with, we can’t continue using the current Magento theme on the new Magento 2 website due to the incompatible coding.
 Therefore, many store owners choose the solution of purchasing a new ready-made template for their store.

-When you tell the agency about that plan (applying a theme after migration to Magento 2), they will give you a fee for the theme implementation.
+When you tell the agency about that plan (applying a theme after migration to Magento 2), they will charge you the theme implementation fee.

 The thing is that it only consists of installation and minor customization such as changing the logo, banners, favicon, basic colors,… You have to buy the theme yourself and send the developers to install it.